-We encourage you to care for your mission partner's social state by asking probing questions given the knowledge you have of their ministry situation, their past socialisation characteristics as well as their personality.
+We encourage you to care for your mission partner's spiritual state by asking probing questions given the knowledge you have of their ministry situation, their past walk with God, their theological training and perspective and their spiritual resilience.

-Assess the social risk to your mission partner from a HSWA perspective for you to be satisfied you've complied with your statutory obligations.
+Assess the spiritual risk to your mission partner from a HSWA perspective for you to be satisfied you've complied with your statutory obligations.